TRP scam: History

-On 4 November 2020, it was further complicated when Arnab Goswami was arrested by the Mumbai Crime Branch on an alleged suicide case and sent him to judicial custody.
-On 11 November 2020, Supreme Court of India granted an interim bail to Arnab Goswami mentioning that personal liberty must always be upheld including mention of Mumbai High court abdicated its constitutional duty and function as a protector of liberty in this case.
+On 4 November 2020, it was further complicated when Arnab Goswami was arrested by the Mumbai Crime Branch on an alleged suicide case and sent to judicial custody.
+On 11 November 2020, the Supreme Court of India granted an interim bail to Arnab Goswami, mentioning that personal liberty must always be upheld, including mention that the Mumbai High Court abdicated its constitutional duty and function as a protector of liberty in this case.

-On 5 November 2020, Hansa Group asked the Bombay High Court to rule against Crime Branch and sought the transfer of the probe to CBI, claiming that the Mumbai Police Crime Branch had been adopting pressure tactics to coerce its employees to issue a statement that a document flashed as "Hansa Report" by Republic TV was a fake document.
+On 5 November 2020, Hansa Group asked the Bombay High Court to rule against the Crime Branch and sought the transfer of the probe to the CBI, claiming that the Mumbai Police Crime Branch had been adopting pressure tactics to coerce its employees to state that a document flashed as "Hansa Report" by Republic TV was a fake document.
 The plea stated that the petitioners were held at the Crime Branch for long hours and threatened with arrest and were repeatedly pressed to make a false statement.
 Police officers were listed as respondents in the petition.
-The Supreme court of India rejected the plea from the channel to protect its employees from arrest.
+The Supreme Court of India rejected the plea from the channel to protect its employees from arrest.

 On 13 December 2020, Republic TV's CEO Vikas Khanchandani was arrested by Mumbai police.
 Later on 16 December, he was granted bail by a sessions court.
-While granting the bail, the court took exception over the haste in which Mumbai Police arrested Khanchandani and expressed displeasure over the manner in which the police chose to arrest him a day before his plea for anticipatory bail was scheduled for hearing.
+While granting the bail, the court took exception to the haste with which Mumbai Police arrested Khanchandani and expressed displeasure over the manner in which the police chose to arrest him a day before his plea for anticipatory bail was scheduled for hearing.

 Republic TV CFO Sundaram got multiple pre-arrest bails.

-On 22 June 2021 Mumbai Police named Arnab Goswami, Republic TV chief, as a participant.
-The police named Goswami and four others from ARG Outlier Media (that owns Republic TV) in their 1800 page supplementary charge sheet submitted in the Esplanade Metropolitan Magistrate Court.
+On 22 June 2021 Mumbai, Police named Arnab Goswami, Republic TV chief, as a participant.
+The police named Goswami and four others from ARG Outlier Media (that owns Republic TV) in their 1800-page supplementary charge sheet submitted in the Esplanade Metropolitan Magistrate Court.

 BARC has renewed their ratings since Week 10 of 2022.
 This has been undertaken after the industry-wide consultation process which resulted in the Augmented Data Reporting Standards for News and Special Interest genres.

 Closure

-With unable to produce any legitimate evidences by Mumbai Police as observed by courts previously ultimately court allowed Mumbai Crime Branch to withdraw the case and bring it to an end with no legitimate proof of Republic TV and Arnab Goswami's allegedly involvement in TRP scam.
+Unable to produce any legitimate evidence by Mumbai Police as observed by courts previously the court ultimately allowed Mumbai Crime Branch to withdraw the case and bring it to an end with no legitimate proof of Republic TV and Arnab Goswami's alleged involvement in the TRP scam.